 Who are you?
 Ft.
 The Daggerpod.

-I wanted to have a section of this naturalist blog where I explore more deeply into an observation.
-My husband and I upload to iNaturalist very frequently, like we don’t have much of a life outside of iNaturalist. . . and with the quantity we do I don’t get to deep dive into the creature, plant, or insect at a deeper level.
+I wanted to have a section of this naturalist blog where I could explore an observation more deeply.
+I upload to iNaturalist very frequently, like I don’t have much of a life outside of iNaturalist. . . and with the quantity I do, I don’t get to deep dive into the creature, plant, or insect at a deeper level.
 This is mainly because we are onto the next location and the next set of observations.
-So today on a rainy day in B.C.
+So today, on a rainy day in B.C.
 I explored the internet to learn more about the Daggerpod.

 Even in California you can find snow in August.
 This year, 2019 was a wet winter with late snow storms, so some snow patches were still hanging around.

 On August 11th, 2019 we packed up our tent and gear into our backpacks after one of the craziest wind storms I’ve experienced while backpacking.
 We were exploring the Mokelumne Wilderness (California) over the weekend in order to experience the wildflower bloom.
 Neither of us slept much.
-I was convinced our tent poles were going to snap at any point and I was at peace with waking up with the tent on my face because I thought it was inevitable.
-Thankfully MSR is worth the moola, and no damage was done to the tent.
+I was convinced our tent poles were going to snap at any point, and I was at peace with waking up with the tent on my face because I thought it was inevitable.
+Thankfully, MSR is worth the moola, and no damage was done to the tent.
 So as groggy as we were, we started to hike up to the top of Round Top Mountain, a 10,390 ft peak overlooking Winnemucca Lake near Carson Pass in the Mokelumne Wilderness Area.
-While the wind had calmed down from overnight, it was still very windy conditions to hike in.
-As we hiked further and further up the rocky talus slope, following the narrow trails the wind kept getting stronger.
-But as we neared the saddle between Round Top and the nearby peak some plants started to appear that were quite different from those at the base of the peak, and the wind was forgotten about.
+While the wind had calmed overnight, it was still very windy for hiking.
+As we hiked farther up the rocky talus slope, following the narrow trails, the wind grew stronger.
+But as we neared the saddle between Round Top and the nearby peak, some plants started to appear that were quite different from those at the base of the peak, and the wind was forgotten about.

 We camped at the bottom of this valley the year before.
 A small black bear met us on the trail the following morning.
 No wonder as there was an incredible amount of bear scat.